 Snap off the woody ends of the asparagus.
 Cut them in half.
 Cut the stem half in half again, lengthwise.
 Blanch in boiling water for 1 minute.
 Remove, drain under cold water and set aside to dry.

-If your microgreens come in a pot, cut off as close to the soil as possible.
+If your cabbage microgreens come in a pot, cut off as close to the soil as possible.
 Rinse to remove excess dirt and pat dry.

 Wash and dry mixed leaves.

-Cut the avocado in half, remove stone and peel.
+Cut the avocado in half, remove the stone and peel.
 For the first half, slice thinly and then press down to create a fan.

 For the second half, cut in half again lengthwise, slice thinly and press down to create a thinner fan.
 You should have 3 fans.